servalproject/serval-dna/doc/Servald-Configuration.md

  * If a configuration option has an invalid value, then **servald** will log a warning and ignore the option, leaving it with the built-in default value.

-In all the above cases, **servald** will usually reject the file and the command will fail with an error instead of executing.
-The warnings are logged according to any valid logging options that were successfully parsed.
+In all the above cases, most **servald** commands will reject the defective file and fail with, logging an error, instead of executing.
+The logging is done using any options that could be salvaged from the defective file.

+Some “permissive” commands, such as `help`, `stop`, and the various `config` commands described below, will not fail on a defective configuration file.
-The only exceptions to this rule are the `help` and `stop` commands and the various `config` commands described below.
-Those commands will proceed instead of failing by omitting the offending config options and using built-in defaults in their place.
-This means that despite an invalid `serval.conf`, **servald** may still be used to inspect and correct the configuration, and to stop a running daemon.
+Instead they will log warnings and carry on using the salvaged options from the file.
+This means that despite a defective `serval.conf`, **servald** may still be used to inspect and correct the configuration, and to stop a running daemon.

 Invalid configuration of daemons
 --------------------------------